-While we love our sweet sauces and pork rubs around here, we’re also getting more and more requests for great BBQ recipes that are sugar free.
-Whether you follow a specific diet, like Keto or Paleo, or are just watching your sugar intake (like we are!), we’ve got several recipes that you can enjoy all summer long without skipping any of that great BBQ flavor.
+While we love our sweet sauces and pork rubs around here, we’re also getting more and more requests for great sugar free BBQ recipes.
+Whether you follow a specific diet, like Keto or Paleo, or are just watching your sugar intake (like we are!), we’ve got several recipes that you can enjoy all year long without skipping any of that great BBQ flavor.

-When it came to coming up with a full flavored recipe for smoked ribs, but without the sugar we typically use, we looked to those seasonings that could provide great flavor.
+When it came to coming up with a full flavored recipe for smoked ribs, but without the sugar we typically use, we looked to seasonings that provide great savory flavor.
 And I’m not gonna lie, Sean was a bit skeptical at first.

 Because he didn’t even understand what Keto was.
 I mean, barbecue ribs with….no….added…sugar!?!

-So after schooling him about the importance of low to no sugar we went straight into the challenge.
-We sat down and devised a plan to make a spare rib, with sauce, and try to get that sweet and savory flavor, plus tenderness, with….wait for it….no sugar.
-We’ve made sugar free sauces before, like this one, so it was really a matter of creating a compatible dry rub, and applying it to our normal technique for great ribs.
+So after schooling him about the importance of low to no sugar diets we went straight into the challenge.
+We sat down and devised a plan to make a spare rib, with sauce, and try to get that sweet and savory flavor, plus tenderness, with….wait for it….no added sugar.
+We’ve made sugar free sauces before, so it was really a matter of creating a compatible sugar free dry rub, and applying it to our normal technique for great ribs.

 And as you read this, our hope is that it’s a guide for you to make your own changes for the flavors you like and adapt them to your taste and dietary preferences!